 On the side of values

-TOSHIBA: Toshiba shares closed down 0.5% at 4,761 yen, after plunging more than 5% during the session following the rejection by shareholders of the Japanese conglomerate of its plan to split into two independent companies .
+TOSHIBA: Toshiba shares closed down 0.5% at 4,761 yen, following plunging more than 5% during the session following the rejection by shareholders of the Japanese conglomerate of its plan to split into two independent companies .

-The resolution proposed by a group of activist shareholders, which aimed in particular to ensure that the group explores “all alternatives” to its demerger plan, was also rejected, further increasing uncertainty about the strategic direction of Toshiba ahead of another vote scheduled for 2023.
+The resolution proposed by a group of activist shareholders, which aimed in particular to ensure that the group explores “all alternatives” to its demerger plan, was also rejected, further increasing uncertainty regarding the strategic direction of Toshiba ahead of another vote scheduled for 2023.

 TOYOTA: the Toyota title climbed 2.94% to 2,200 yen.
 The automaker, whose stock price has suffered in recent months from disruptions in its production, announced on Wednesday a buyback of its own shares for a total amount of 100 billion yen (750 million euros).